iPhone Fold Rumors: Everything We Know About Apple's 2026 Foldable

 A20 chip and performance

-The iPhone Ultra specs include Apple's A20 chip (or possibly the A20 Pro the naming isn't confirmed yet), built on a 2nm process by TSMC.
-This will be the most powerful mobile chip Apple has ever made, paired with 12GB of RAM to handle multitasking across the large foldable display.
+The iPhone Ultra specs include Apple's A20 Pro chip — the same chip found in the iPhone 18 Pro and Pro Max.
+It's built on a 2nm process (TSMC's N2 node) and is the most powerful mobile chip Apple has ever made.
+It's paired with 12GB LPDDR5 RAM to handle multitasking across the large foldable display.

 Translation?
 Apps will stay open.
 Multitasking will be smooth.
 Performance won't be a compromise.
 The 12GB of RAM means you can keep 20+ apps open without slowdowns.
 Perfect for multitaskers switching between email, documents, and Safari tabs.